ctabin/libzippp/README.md

 }
 ```

-You can also create an archive directly from a buffer:
+You can also create an archive directly from a buffer
 ```C++
 #include "libzippp.h"
 using namespace libzippp;